heytea/heytea-cas-demo/heytea-demo-spring-cloud-gateway-oauth2login/README.md

             scope: read
 ```

-Run project as spring boot application, open http://localhost:8998 in browser, choose a login provider, and it will redirect you to OAuth2 provider login page.
+Run project as spring boot application `mvn spring-boot:run`, open http://localhost:8998 in browser, choose a login provider, and it will redirect you to OAuth2 provider login page.

-After login OAuth2 provider with correct username and password, it will redirect you back to `greeting.html` or `index.html` page which will show current use information details.
+After login OAuth2 provider with correct username and password, it will redirect you back to `greeting.html` or `index.html` page which will show current user's information details.

 #### reference